paoche11/Gungnir/README.md

 ```

 ## Define your dataset 🔢
 Our project supports direct inheritance from the `Dataset` class of `diffusers`.
-You can create your own dataset to use as input data for the CCBA method.
-You can refer to our sample file [TrainDataset](https://github.com/paoche11/ControlNetBackdoor/blob/master/models/TrainDataset.py) to construct poisoned datasets.
+You can create your own dataset to use as input data for the method.
 Every constructed dataset should contain at least the following three columns:
 ```bash
 [image] [text] [style]
 ```

 ## Modifying Configuration Files 🔧
-By modifying the [configuration](https://github.com/paoche11/ControlNetBackdoor/blob/master/config.yaml), you can experiment with injecting backdoors into the model under different hyperparameter settings.
+By modifying the [configuration](https://github.com/paoche11/Gungnir/blob/master/config.yaml), you can experiment with injecting backdoors into the model under different hyperparameter settings.
 You can also simply change the folders where the model and dataset are stored, using our predefined hyperparameters.
 Here is an example:
 ```
 model:
   pretrained_model_save: your model save path